mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 - **UI Improvements:** Removed expandable checkboxes from all landing pages - sections now always visible with direct links.
 Fixed focus highlight issue on page load by adding CSS and JavaScript to blur focused elements.
 Logout buttons aligned consistently to the right.
 - **Status:** Complete user management system operational.
 Admins can create, edit, and delete user accounts with proper validation and confirmation dialogs.

+### Ticket Management Enhancements
+- **Ticket Viewing for Users:** Added `GET /api/bookings/my-bookings` endpoint (User role only) to retrieve user's own tickets.
+Updated User landing page to display tickets in a table format with booking ID, customer email, customer name, and booking date.
+Tickets automatically load on page initialization and refresh after creating new tickets.
+Shows informative message when no tickets exist.
+- **Ticket Creation Security:** Fixed ticket creation to prevent users from modifying their name or email.
+Name field in ticket creation form is now read-only and displays user's actual name from their account. `CreateBooking` endpoint enforces that users can only create tickets for themselves, always using their account data (ID, email, name) regardless of form input.
+Admin/Inspector roles can still create tickets for any user.
+- **Ticket Deletion for Admins:** Added `DELETE /api/bookings/{bookingId}?customerId={customerId}` endpoint restricted to Admin role.
+Implemented `DeleteBookingAsync` in `BookingService` for Cosmos DB deletion using partition key.
+Added "Actions" column to bookings table on `/bookings` page (visible only to Admins).
+Delete button with JavaScript confirmation dialog.
+Automatically refreshes bookings list after successful deletion.
+Enables cleanup of errant tickets with incorrect user IDs.
+- **Status:** Complete ticket viewing and management functionality.
+Users can view their own tickets, and admins can delete tickets with proper confirmation.

 ---

 ## Reflection